- Why are aluminum radiators better than copper/brass?

 Wiring your electirc fan package yourself can be very easy.
 You'll need to use one or two Fan Wiring Harness/Kit to wire your fans and depending on the fan(s) you'll be using.
 Then you can simply follow the instructions provided by the electric fan manufacture.
 You can find easy to use PDF instructions for both Spal and Maradyne Fan wiring in the PDF containers below.

 Our customers insist on the absolute highest quality standards for their Wizard Cooling Radiators.
 Our radiators meet the most rigorous evaluations before being shipped to our customers.
-All of our radiators are designed to be a direct fit replacement of the original OEM radiators; in the original radiator mounting positions.
+All of our radiators are designed to fit in the original radiator mounting positions.
 Requiring no sheet metal modifications by the installer.
 If the original radiator was a down flow, our radiator will be a down flow.

 We pride ourselves on our meticulous, 100% MADE IN THE USA, manufacturing process.
 Our radiators feature: 100% Show quality TIG welds, Furnace brazed high efficiency cores, Billet filler necks, Custom cores as thick as 3.25", Performance electric fans as high as 4000 CFM and ABSOLUTELY NO EPOXY is used in our manufacturing process.